ahuston-0/rust-tutorial/README.md

 - guessing_game: Chapter 2's guessing game
 - primitives: The entirety of Chapter 3
 - ownership: The entirety of Chapter 4
+- structs: The entirety of Chapter 5
+- enums_and_patterns: The entirety of Chapter 6
+- projects: The entirety of Chapter 7
 - .gitignore: Taken from [GitHub's gitignore repository](https://github.com/github/gitignore/blob/master/Rust.gitignore)
 - .vscode: Project configuration for VSCode
 - Cargo.toml: Workspace configuration for Cargo, each subfolder has a separate `Cargo.toml` for project configuration